-As an Android user, you often come across certain apps on the Google Play Store that shows compatibility issues while trying to install them.
-Therefore, these apps can not be directly installed from the Play Store unless fixed.
-In this read, we have addressed the ways to fix the ‘Your Device isn’t Compatible with this Version‘ error on your Android phone.
+As an Android user, you often encounter certain apps on the Google Play Store that show compatibility issues while trying to install them.
+Consequently, these apps can not be directly installed from the Play Store unless fixed.
+That said, this explainer demonstrates easy ways to fix the ‘Your Device isn't Compatible with this Version' error on your Android phone.
 Furthermore, you can learn to delete and uninstall apps on your Android phone completely.

 While there could be several unexpected reasons behind this error occurring on your Android phone, some of the notable ones are as follows:

-4. The app is not available in your current region.
+- The app is not available in your current region and many more.

 Clear Google Play Store App Cache Files